 Filing—The process of filing documents at the Office of the Code Reviser (OCR).

-Filing cut-off date—The date when the CR-101 and CR-102 notices must be filed with the Office of the Code Reviser (OCR).
+Filing cutoff date—The date when we must file the CR-101 and CR-102 notices with the Office of the Code Reviser (OCR).

-Hearing for public rule making—A hearing that gives the public an opportunity to testify on proposed rules.
-Public rule-making hearings follow a specific format and are recorded by stenographic, mechanical, or electronic means.
+Hearing for public rulemaking—A hearing that gives the public an opportunity to give input about proposed rules.
+Public rulemaking hearings follow a specific format and are recorded by stenographic, mechanical, or electronic means.

-Interpretive statement—An agency's written opinion about the meaning of a statute or other provision of law, a court decision, or an agency order.
+Interpretive statement—Our written opinion about the meaning of a statute or other provision of a law, a court decision, or an agency order.

-JARRC (Joint Administrative Rules Review Committee)—A bipartisan committee of the state legislature charged with reviewing agency rules, policy statements, guidelines and issuance's of general applicability.
+JARRC (Joint Administrative Rules Review Committee)—A bipartisan committee of the state legislature that reviews agency rules, policy statements, guidelines, and other administrative decisions that affect customers.

-Law—A statement by the legislature or the courts that must be obeyed and followed by citizens.
-The laws of Washington State are contained in the Revised Code of Washington (RCW).
+Law—A statement from the legislature or courts that citizens must follow.
+Washington's laws are part of the Revised Code of Washington (RCW).

-Office of the Code Reviser (OCR)—The Office of the Code Reviser accepts filings; publishes rules; and determines the uniform numbering system, form, and style for proposed and adopted rules (see RCW 34.05.385).
+Office of the Code Reviser (OCR)—The Office of the Code Reviser accepts filings and publishes rules.
+It also decides the numbering system, form, and style for proposed and adopted rules (see RCW 34.05.385).

-Order Typing Service (OTS) Format—The format established by the Office of the Code Reviser that is followed for the typing of rules.
+Order Typing Service (OTS) Format—The format for typing rules.
+The Office of the Code Reviser created this format.

-Policy statement—A written description of an agency's approach to implement a statute, court decision, or agency order.
+Policy statement—A written description of our plan to implement a law, court decision, or agency order.

-Presiding officer—An individual assigned to conduct a hearing for receiving testimony on a proposed rule (see RCW 34.05.325).
+Presiding officer—A person who conducts a hearing to receive testimony on a proposed rule (see RCW 34.05.325).

 Procedural rule—A procedural rule adopts, amends, or repeals any:

-- Procedure, practice, or requirement relating to agency hearings.
+- Procedure, practice, or requirement about agency hearings

-- Filing or process requirement for making an application for a license or permit.
+- Filing or process requirement to apply for a license or permit

-Regulatory Fairness Act (RFA)—A requirement that state agencies review all proposed rules to determine their impact on small business (see RCW 19.85).
+Regulatory Fairness Act (RFA)—A law that requires us to review all proposed rules to see how they impact small businesses (see RCW 19.85).